Fresh Spirulina for Diabetes Prevention & Treatment

 Dangers of high blood sugar levels

-Negative effects of high blood sugar levels include high blood pressure, cholesterol and triglycerides, and problems with kidney function, eyes, feet, teeth and gums.
+High blood sugar levels can drive high blood pressure, cholesterol and triglycerides, and problems with kidney function, eyes, feet, teeth and gums.

-Continued high blood glucose levels (including HbA1c) may result in diabetes and all the serious associated health risks.
+Continued high blood glucose levels may result in diabetes and all the serious associated health risks.

 Who is is at risk?